Eau de Parfum vs. Eau de Toilette: What's the Real Difference?

 Given the disparities in concentration and longevity, there's often a noticeable difference in pricing.

-Eau de Parfum: Generally, EdPs are priced higher.
-The rationale behind this is the greater amount of perfume oil and the extended longevity which means you’re using less of the product each time.
+Eau de Parfum: Generally priced higher.
+The rationale: more perfume oil and extended longevity mean you use less product each time.

-Eau de Toilette: EdTs are usually more pocket-friendly, but it’s essential to factor in the potential need for more frequent reapplication.
+Eau de Toilette: Usually more pocket-friendly, but factor in the potential need for more frequent reapplication.

 "Perfume puts the finishing touch to elegance — a detail that subtly underscores the look, an invisible extra that completes a man and a woman's personality.
 Without it, there is something missing." — Gianni Versace